delacruz-dev/react-scv/README.md

 </p>

-<p align="center">Create and build React modules with zero initial configuration and minimal fuss.</p>
+<p align="center">Create and build React UMD with zero initial configuration and minimal fuss.</p>

 ## Before you start